dteix/bolierProject/README.md

    Users can set the viewpoint of a website

 7 . < meta name="viewport" content="width=device-width, initial-scale=1" > : This is used by the browser to
    render a web page the size of a device's screen used to view it
    width = width of virtual viewport of device device-width = physical width of device's screen initial-scale = 1 is the initial zoom.
 1 is normal (without zooming in)

-8.
+8.  < link rel="manifest" href="site.webmanifest" > : information about the application (name, author, icon,
+   description, and how the application should behave once installed in a device) in a JSON text file. informs details for websites installed on the homescreen of a device. web app manifests are websites that can be installed to a device's homescreen without an app store, the capability to work offlien, and receiv push notifications

+   linking a web manifest to a web page

+9. < link rel="apple-touch-icon" href="icon.png" > : provides back up name and an icon for the web page

 * body = element